-Almost all four-year colleges and universities require you to take the SAT or ACT, with just a few exceptions.
-These tests are meant to test all students' knowledge and reasoning skills on an equal playing field, as everyone's curriculum and learning experiences might differ from school to school.
+Many four-year US colleges and universities require you to take the SAT or ACT, with some exceptions.
+These exams are meant to test students' knowledge and reasoning skills on an equal playing field, as everyone's curriculum and learning experiences might differ from school to school.

-These tests have been used to ensure that you have the critical thinking and reasoning skills you need to do well in college.
-Putting in the effort to prep and achieve strong scores can also demonstrate your commitment to studying at university.
+The SAT and ACT have been used to ensure that you have the critical thinking and reasoning skills you need to do well in college.
+Putting in the effort to prepare and achieve strong scores can also demonstrate your commitment to studying at a university.

-In past years, some colleges waived the TOEFL/IELTS requirement if you got a certain score on the Critical Reading section of the SAT or English and Reading section of the ACT.
+In recent years, some colleges have begun to waive the TOEFL/IELTS requirement if you got a certain score on the Evidence-Based Reading and Writing (EBRW) section of the SAT or the English and Reading sections of the ACT.
 For instance, Columbia requires a 700+ on SAT EBRW or 29+ on ACT English or Reading to be excused from providing TOEFL/IELTS scores.

-Just like with students who are U.S. citizens, the "better" test all depends on your educational background, academic strengths, and personal interests.
-Both the SAT for international students and the ACT for international students are considered equally by colleges, so you should choose based on where you can get the higher score.
+Just like with students who are US citizens, the "better" test all depends on your educational background, academic strengths, and personal interests.
+The SAT and the ACT are viewed equally by colleges, so you should choose based on where you can get the higher score.